gvwilson/thirdbit/fiction/maddy-roo/index.md

 The hall closet where Mama Roo kept winter clothes in summer and summer clothes in winter?
 No.
 Downstairs?
-Maddy raced through the house, frantically calling her sister's name, but there was no sign of her.
+Maddy hopped through the house, frantically calling her sister's name, but there was no sign of her.